Coke Studio Pakistan season 8: Reception

 The fourth episode was also reviewed positively, Ali Raj of The Express Tribune gave three and half stars out of five by saying, "The episode reflects the good, the bad and the largely ugly of an approach that is seemingly here to stay."

 Episode five also garnered positive reviews.
 The release of Ali Azmat's song "Rangeela" was widely praised The second song from episode "Hina Ki kushboo" by Samra Khan and Asim Azhar, with a fusion of Nusrat Fateh Ali Khan's qawali "Kina Sona Tenu" aimed as a tribute to Noor Jahan received mixed to positive reception from media outlets.

 Episode six saw the third appearance of Atif Aslam who sang Marwari duet "Kadi Ao Ni" with folk singer Mai Dhai.
 Singer Shazia Manzoor appeared in CS for the first time singing a qawali with duo Rizwan & Muazzam.
 Fiza Javed who briefly appeared in season one of Pakistan Idol appeared first time on national television with singer Mulazim Hussain, performing a duet of Reshma's song "Meri Hamjoliyaan".
 The episode ended with "Jiya Karay" by Ali Haider and Sara Raza Khan.
 Haider also appeared on both CS and television after a long gap.

-Episode seven marked the season finaleand reception was highly positive.
+Episode seven marked the season finale and its reception was highly positive.
 Specially the appearance of Farida Khanum was the highlight of episode.
 Khanum appeared on national television screens after a significant gap.
 In the finale episode she sang her most popular ghazal "Aaj Jaane Ki Zid Na Karo".
 Strings even went on to thank her in the opening monologue of song saying, "We would like to thank Farida Khanum Sahiba for accepting our request and gracing Coke Studio with her presence."
 ARY News praised the rendition saying, "Finally a reason to watch Coke Studio: Farida Khanum singing 'Aaj Jane Ki Zidd Na Karo'."
 Besides Khanum, Ali Zafar's third appearance to sing "Aj Din Vehre Vich" originally written by Shahnawaz Zaidi received positive reviews The Nation wrote, "With this season of Coke Studio, Ali has proved that he is an all-rounder.
 Just like he has essayed different types of characters in his films across the border, in his music also Ali has reaffirmed his versatility like no other artist of his generation, which is on ample display in Coke Studio."
 The other songs by Alycia Dias, Malang Party and Siege were also praised.